httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Complete` header field is set to true if the request content includes the entire representation data that the client intends to upload.
 This is also a requirement for transparently upgrading to resumable uploads from conventional uploads ({{upgrading-uploads}}).

-If the client knows the representation data's length, it SHOULD indicate the length in the request to help the server allocate necessary resources for the upload and provide early feedback if the representation violates a limit ({{upload-limit}}), as described in {{upload-length}}.
+If the client knows the representation's length, it SHOULD indicate the length in the request to help the server allocate necessary resources for the upload and provide early feedback if the representation violates a limit ({{upload-limit}}), as described in {{upload-length}}.

 The client SHOULD respect any limits ({{upload-limit}}) announced in the `Upload-Limit` header field in interim or final responses.
 In particular, if the allowed maximum size is less than the amount of representation data the client intends to upload, the client SHOULD stop the current request immediately and cancel the upload ({{upload-cancellation}}).
 If the client knows that the representation data is smaller than `min-size`, it cannot expect resumability to be offered.
 The client might still attempt to transfer the representation in a single request, either in a request with the `Upload-Complete` header field set to true (see {{upgrading-uploads}}) or via a conventional upload.